Lendermarket allows to invest in short-term individual loans yielding 14% annually; they’re secured by a buyback guarantee.

 The minimal investment is € 10, a very standard amount for P2P loans.

-While Lendermarket currently doesn’t provide statistics regarding the loans volume, there’s a very large number of loans available (slightly less than one thousand as I’m writing this initial review).
+While Lendermarket currently doesn’t provide statistics regarding the loans volume, there’s a very large number of loans available (slightly more than two thousand as I’m updating this review in August 2020).

 The loan originators at Lendermarket are one of the platform’s great strengths.
 Indeed, they’re all subsidiaries of Creditstar (one originator for each country).
 This large lending group is overall regarded as financially solid.